 You can limit risk in the stock market by investing in the S&P 500, an index fund of the top 500 companies in the nation.
 Thus, allowing investors to invest in the overall market rather than volatile individual stocks.

 Investors can also limit risk by putting their money in asset-based investments.
+Below, we’ll walk you through everything you need to know about asset-based investing and how to better protect your investments.

 Asset-based investments are investments backed by a tangible asset.
 Things like real estate, land, and technology are examples of asset-based investments.